riccardone/EventStore.Tools.Linker/README.md

 ```

 ## MultiMaster
-Configure two links swapping the same Origin and Destination in order to configure a **multi master** replication.
+Configure two links swapping the same Origin and Destination for a **multi master** ACTIVE-ACTIVE replication
 ```
 {
   "links": [